Kate Sumpter

 Partner

-Kate is a partner in our Financial Services Regulatory practice.
-She has over 17 years’ experience in the financial services sector and has extensive experience of dealing with complex regulatory-driven structural change projects for international banks.
+Kate has over 20 years’ experience in the financial services sector and has extensive experience of dealing with complex regulatory-driven structural change projects for international banks.

 Qualifications